csvance/tb3util/README.md

 WARNING: Be sure to take a backup of your TB-3 patches before you use TB3Util.
 The codebase is still very much in development and may have bugs which could result in patches getting messed up.

 Currently this project is just a command line utility.
 If command line scares you, check back a bit later.
-I plan on making mananaging this process much more streamlined and potentially with a GUI.
+I plan on making mananaging this process in a much more elegant manner with a GUI supporting drag and drop between your DAW with support for multiple banks.

 Current functionality is able to import and export from the TB-3 with a few Caveats: